Arsenal transfer news: Emery rubbishes Keylor Navas to Arsenal rumours | Goal.com

 Emery also discussed Aaron Ramsey's situation, with the midfielder facing an uncertain future at Emirates Stadium.

-With his contract due to expire in 2019, the Welshman has been tipped to leave on a free transfer next summer and Juventus have confirmed their interest in signing him.
+With his contract due to expire this summer, the Welshman has been tipped to leave on a free and Juventus have confirmed their interest in signing him.

-Emery, though, has reiterated that he doesn't expect Ramsey to leave in January, but is less optimistic over keeping hold of the playmaker in the summer.
+Emery, though, has reiterated that he doesn't expect Ramsey to leave in January, but is less optimistic over keeping hold of the playmaker.

 "I don’t know.
 I want his focus every day with us on training and thinking for the next match, which is against Blackpool," he added.